CCS Employee Wellness Center

 Maria grew up in Europe and her native language is Hungarian.
 She has her undergraduate degree in education, and before pursuing graduate studies in counseling, she worked as a teacher in a Montessori School.
 Maria received a Master’s Degree in Counseling from Cornerstone University, Grand Rapids, Michigan, and completed post-degrees studies at Indiana Wesleyan University.
 Maria is a Licensed Mental Health Counselor (LMHC).
 She has been working at St. Vincent Stress Center since 2011 in acute inpatient and intensive outpatient care setting serving individuals across the lifespan.
 Her expertise includes providing assessments, crisis intervention, group counseling, individual counseling, helping with mood disorders and substance abuse issues.
 She loves spending time with her family, enjoys documentaries, hiking, gardening and travel.

-Monica Porter, MA, RD, CD holds her Bachelor’s and Master’s degree in Nutrition and Dietetics from Ball State University.
-As part of her education, Monica completed a dietetic internship based in Indianapolis where she gained experience working for Community Health Network, YMCA, and Purdue Extension of Marion County.
-Since becoming a Registered Dietitian, she has worked clinically, both inpatient and outpatient, for Hancock Regional Hospital in Greenfield, Indiana and St. Vincent Medical Group.
+Monica Porter, MA, RD, LD, DipACLM is a clinical and wellness registered dietitian with over 8 years of experience.
+She holds a Bachelor’s and Master’s degree in Nutrition and Dietetics from Ball State University and is a board certified Lifestyle Medicine Practitioner.
+Prior to coming to Ascension St. Vincent full time in 2017, Monica worked clinically, both inpatient and outpatient, for Hancock Regional Hospital in Greenfield, IN and St. Vincent Medical Group.
 She strives to help each of her patients achieve their nutrition and wellness goals by providing nutrition education that is applicable to everyday life.
-Her areas of focus include, but are not limited to, diabetes, weight management, cardiac health, and renal nutrition
+Her areas of focus include, but are not limited to, diabetes, weight management, cardiac health, and whole food, plant-based eating.

 I love the people!
 They are so friendly and were able to recommend a top notch specialist for a specific chronic health issue.
 I really feel like they take the time to listen to me.
 More personalized, less rushed, and there was a little more knowledge about how our professional field impacts our health.